twome/bare-web-components/docs/tasks.md

 - outerhtml

-for deep live-objects, make each property **return a live-object** that also has the next net of properties. each accessor (. or []) is string of chained functions, like a lambda or whatever
+for deep live-objects, make each property **return a live-object** that also has the next net of properties. each accessor (. or []) is string of chained function calls, like a lambda or whatever

 liveObject.prop1.subProp